-- Develop the wider curriculum to ensure that key knowledge, vocabulary and skills are clear, progressive and well-sequenced - Further develop our systems for the early identification and support for children with social, communication and interaction difficulties - Further develop retrieval and metacognition strategies throughout school - Continue to improve Reading, Spelling and Phonics. - Continue to develop a bespoke, broad and balanced curriculum enhanced by visits, enrichments and first-hand experiences and opportunities, where possible. - Continue to develop subject leadership throughout school.
+- Develop the wider curriculum to ensure that key knowledge, vocabulary and skills are clear, progressive and well-sequenced - Further develop our systems for the early identification and support for children with social, communication and interaction difficulties - Further develop retrieval and metacognition strategies throughout school - Review Early English and maths EYFS / KS1 - · Review and further develop reading fluency - Continue to develop a bespoke, broad and balanced curriculum enhanced by visits, enrichments and first-hand experiences and opportunities, where possible. - · Continue to develop subject leadership throughout school.